This article is aimed at both new and existing users of the Support Helpdesk.

 How can I escalate a ticket?

 If you feel your ticket is not being dealt with correctly, or the issue reported is urgent or time bound, you can escalate the ticket.
-To escalate please email Laura Unwin with your ticket details detailing your concerns and telephone number, we will then work to review the issue and prioritise as appropriate, before updating you directly.
+To escalate please email Tim Hodson with your ticket details detailing your concerns and telephone number, we will then work to review the issue and prioritise as appropriate, before updating you directly.
 We also are happy to arrange a catch up call with each University and you can raise concerns or discuss tickets of note as part of that call.
 If you haven’t had a call with us recently, please do log a ticket and we will be touch to arrange.